LCLPYT/combat-control/README.md

 - revert food mechanics and fast regeneration
 - make snowballs inflict knockback again
 - make fishing rods inflict knockback
+- different knockback variants improve hit combos
-- disable fishing rod pulling, like on many PvP servers (opt-in)
+- disable fishing rod pulling, like on many PvP servers
-- allow attacking while using a bow or eating, like in 1.7.10 (opt-in)
+- allow attacking while using a bow or eating, like in 1.7.10
 - disable sweep attack with a sword when standing still.
 The Sweeping Edge enchantment will still trigger a sweep attack
 - make critical hits possible while sprinting
 - attacking no longer stops you from sprinting